2008–2014 Spanish financial crisis: Property bubble

 The residential real estate bubble saw real estate prices rise 200% from 1996 to 2007.

 €651 billion was the mortgage debt of Spanish families in the second quarter of 2005 (this debt continued to grow at 25% per year – 2001 through 2005, with 97% of mortgages at variable rate interest).
 In 2004, 509,293 new properties were built in Spain and in 2005 the number of new properties built was 528,754.
 In a country with 16.5 million families, there were 22–24 million houses and 3–4 million empty houses.
 From all the houses built over the 2001–2007 period, "no less than 28%" were vacant as of late 2008.

 House ownership in Spain is above 80%.
 The desire to own one's own home was encouraged by governments in the 60s and 70s, and has thus become part of the Spanish psyche.
 In addition, tax regulation encourages ownership: 15% of mortgage payments are deductible from personal income taxes.
-Even more, the oldest apartments are controlled by non-inflation-adjusted rent-controls and eviction is slow, therefore discouraging renting.
+Even more, the oldest apartments are controlled by non-inflation-adjusted rent controls and eviction is slow, therefore discouraging renting.

 When the speculative bubble popped Spain became one of the worst affected countries.
 According to Eurostat, between June 2007 and June 2008, Spain has been the European country with the sharpest plunge in construction, with actual sales down an average 25.3%.
 So far, some regions have been more affected than others (Catalonia was ahead in this regard with a 42.2% sales plunge while sparsely populated regions like Extremadura were down a mere 1.7% over the same period).

 Banks offered 40-year mortgages and, more recently, 50-year mortgages.
-While some observers suggest that a soft landing will occur, others suggest that a crash in prices is probable.
-Lower home prices will allow low-income families and young people to enter the market; however, there is a strong perception that house prices never go down.
-As of August 2008, while new constructions have come virtually to a halt, prices have not had significant movements, neither up nor downwards.
+While some observers suggest that a soft landing would occur, others suggest that a crash in prices is probable.
+Lower home prices would allow low-income families and young people to enter the market; however, there is a strong perception that house prices never go down.
+As of August 2008, while new constructions have come virtually to a halt, prices have not had significant movements either up or downwards.
 The national average price as of late 2008 is 2,095 euros/m2.